Are you not ashamed of such politics: Rahul attacks PM on BJP's 'support' to rape accused | Politics

 The BJP's support to criminals displays the party's mindset towards women, Congress leader Rahul Gandhi alleged on Thursday and asked Prime Minister Narendra Modi if he was ashamed of ''such politics''.

+In a tweet in Hindi, the Congress said on its official handle, ''By waiving the punishment of the culprits of gangrape and murder, the BJP government of Gujarat has inflicted such pain on the entire civilized society including Bilkis Bano and her family, that cannot be repaired.''
 Discussing the release of the Bilkis Bano case convicts, senior Congress leader P Chidambaram added that two BJP MLAs were part of the review panel that granted them remission. ''There is an interesting side story to the grant of remission to 11 persons convicted for gang rape in Gujarat.
-Among the Review Panel were two BJP MLAs Shri C. K. Raolji and Shri Suman Chauhan! ''Another member was Shri Murli Mulchandani who was a key witness for the prosecution in the Godhra Train burning case!,'' he alleged on Twitter.
+Among the Review Panel were two BJP MLAs Shri C. K. Raolji and Smt Suman Chauhan! ''Another member was Shri Murli Mulchandani who was a key witness for the prosecution in the Godhra Train burning case!'' he alleged on Twitter.

 He asked whether this was a neutral, non-partisan panel of experts in criminology and penology and said the district collector was the chairperson.